Ashraf786alam/Django-Ecommerce/README.md

 i.
 This is an Ecommerce wep application based on Django Framework.

 ii.
-It maintains a cart in which user can add the products in the cart.
+It maintains a cart in which user can add the products in the cart,After Payment the products are place into the order page.

 iii.
 User can see its order in the order page.